 There’s a behavioural change linked to this: people are actively looking for information.
 Training departments need to design for this new style of learning.
 An employee looking for a piece of learning while on the job has limited time and bandwidth.

 It’s time to shift the place of training.
-Training shouldn’t cease when you leave the classroom or exit the elearning course and moving learning into the workflow can achieve and enhance its effectiveness and improve productivity.
+Training shouldn’t cease when you leave the classroom or exit the elearning course and moving learning into the workflow can achieve and enhance its effectiveness and improve team performance.
 Learning on the job is better than learning before the job.